wikimedia-research/Discovery-Search-QueryFeatures-201610/docs/index.md

 ### PaulScore

-**Linear Regression: ** We fit linear regression models (lambdas of elasticnet penalty are very close to 0) for PaulScore when scoring factor equals 0,1, 0.5 and 0.9.
+**Linear Regression: ** We fit linear regression models (lambdas of elastic net penalty are very close to 0) for PaulScore when scoring factor equals 0,1, 0.5 and 0.9.
 The explained deviance by models are very small, less than 0.3%, and R squared ranges from 0.005 to 0.009.
 Therefore, we do not think query features have enough predictive power on PaulScore, and thus we are not reporting variable importance here.

 **Random Forest: ** Random forest regression did a little bit better than linear regression, but the performance measures are still too small: The R squared of test set are 0.014, 0.011 and 0.0013, the mean squared errors are 0.986, 0.989 and 0.999, for PaulScore when scoring factor equals 0,1, 0.5 and 0.9 respectively.
 Therefore, we do not think query features have enough predictive power on PaulScore, and thus we are not reporting variable importance here.